 Year 7 & 8 Health and Physical Education

-For PE practical classes, students are required to change into their College PE uniform to enable them to participate.
-In PE, a wide variety of games and sporting activities are undertaken, such as basketball, athletics, soccer, volleyball, softball, cricket, netball and hockey.
-Students will also undertake a range of physical tests including the 20m beep test and 1.3km full school run.
+For PE practical classes, students are required to change into their College PE uniform to participate.
+In PE, a wide variety of games and sporting activities are undertaken, including basketball, athletics, soccer, volleyball, softball, cricket, netball, and hockey.
+Students will also undertake a range of physical tests, including the 20m beep test and the 1.3km whole-school run.
 These tests determine a student’s fitness level and will be retested in the second semester to observe any fitness improvement.

-PE games and activities are designed to develop hand-eye coordination, balance and general movement, fitness and a basic knowledge of game strategies and rules.
+PE games and activities are designed to develop hand-eye coordination, balance, general movement, fitness, and a basic knowledge of game strategies and rules.

 Health theory classes will focus on health-related topics and personal development.
 Students will also be required to complete one theory Common Assessment Task (CAT) per semester in Health.